 Hertfordshire Children's Services (including out of hours) 0300 123 4043.
-If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others .
-Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.
+If the allegations raised are against other children, the school should follow section 4.3 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others .
+Please see The Nobel School's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.